apache/solr/solr/modules/ltr/example/README.md

    `./gradlew solr:modules:ltr:syncPythonClientSourceCode`

+   `pushd solrclient && python3 setup.py install --user && popd`

-   This installs a Python client used to talk to Solr, making it and its dependencies available to the training script used by the step below.
+   This installs a Python client used to talk to Solr, making it and its dependencies available to the training script used below.

 4. Extract features, train a reranking model, and deploy it to Solr.